 A Young Marilyn

 Marilyn is both legend and myth.
 Arthur Miller, one of America's leading playwrights and one of Marilyn Monroe's husbands, wrote a play about his marriage to her called After The Fall in which he portrayed her as a self-absorbed and self destructive woman who needed the adulation of all men she encountered.
 While many Marilyn fans were upset with Miller for hurting the Marilyn Monroe image, others appreciated seeing Marilyn as human and seeing the turmoil that they knew she must have suffered based on the known facts of her life.

 The life of Marilyn Monroe has also been the subject of numerous books and television shows, most of which are geared to support the fantasy rather than the facts, but one thing that all agree on is that Marilyn Monroe will forever be remembered as one of Hollywood's most tragic beauty queens.

 Her characters were not calculating, just innocent and straightforward.
-These are the qualities that made her so attractive to the point of MM outshining Ava Gardner, Gene Tierney, Kim Novak, and numerous other beauties were had more natural beauty that Marilyn and more well rounded talent.
+These are the qualities that made her so attractive to the point of that she outshone Ava Gardner, Gene Tierney, Kim Novak, and numerous other stars who had more natural beauty than Marilyn and more well-rounded talent.

 Marilyn's First Modeling Job